Meeting Time: June 24, 2021 at 5:30pm PDT

 • Default_avatar

-KJ Lowe almost 3 years ago
+KJ Lowe over 3 years ago

 I am concerned about the councilmember's transparency to his constituents.
 He held one public meeting on 6/16/21 in which the study was presented.
 He has not posted any of the materials presented on his Facebook page or his official city council page.
 I question his outreach strategy.
 The recommendation of a buffer and concentration is not data driven.
 There is no data that supports the use of the buffer.
 The buffers create only two areas in the district in which new businesses can operate.
 This concentration unfairly gives the property owners within those areas the ability to inflate real estate and rental rates for property.
 Instead, the city council should revise the current cannabis ordinance to allow these businesses to operate in all the districts - rather than impose them on D2 and D6.
 Furthermore, if these districts are going to absorb the majority of the businesses, revenue should be returned back to the districts as opposed to the general fund.